 MATHEMATICIANS: Danica McKellar, Hypatia

-Wonder Years star Danica McKellar (who played Winnie Cooper) earned her bachelor’s degree in math at UCLA and has a second career as a math advocate, authoring books titled “Kiss My Math,” “Hot X: Algebra Exposed” and “Girls Get Curves: Geometry Takes Shape.”
+Wonder Years star and all-around beauty Danica McKellar (who played Winnie Cooper) earned her bachelor’s degree in math at UCLA and has a second career as a math advocate, authoring books titled “Kiss My Math,” “Hot X: Algebra Exposed” and “Girls Get Curves: Geometry Takes Shape.”

 Mathematician Hypatia of Alexandria existed over a dozen centuries ago and is credited with inventing the hydrometer.
 And while there are no known images of Hypatia, you can fashion your own Hypatia costume by wrapping yourself with fabric to form a chiton – and to help explain and educate others, don’t forget the “Hello my name is” name tag that reads “Hypatia”.
 You can also take a cue from the 2009 film Agora starring Rachel Weisz as Hypatia (below).